Spirit Daily Blog

 He was Light itself, somehow shaped like a person.

-His Eyes were “filled with more love than I can describe.”
+His Eyes were “filled with more love than I can describe,” she is quoted as claiming.

 He knew every single thing about her–every action and thought.

-When He said her name, we are told, “it was like music, like He’d been waiting to talk to me my whole life.”
+It wasn’t frightening.
+When He pronounced her name, we are told, “it was like music, like He’d been waiting to talk to me my whole life.”

-Her eyes were drawn to one particular screen showing a gel of about fourteen studying her phone and looking sad as “dark shadows” gathered around her.
+Her eyes were drawn to one particular screen that showed a girl even younger, about fourteen, studying her phone and looking sad as “dark shadows” gathered around her.

 What were the shadows, she asked Jesus?